Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \subsection{Minimal foliations in $M = T^1 S$}

 Now, let $\cF$ be an arbitrary minimal foliation on $M$.
 By Theorem \ref{teo.matsumoto} there is a homeomorphism $h: M \to M$ mapping $\cF$ to $\cF_{ws}$.

 We will produce maps $\Phi_L$ for $L$ in $\wcF$ which are uniform quasi-isometries (cf. Proposition \ref{prop.QI}).
-First fix an isotopy of $M$, which restricted to each individual leaf of $\cF$ is as regular as the leaves of $\cF$ are, to get to a foliation $\cF'$ which is transverse to the standard Seifert fibration of $M = T^1 S$ (cf. Corollary \ref{coro.foliations} (\ref{it.britenham}).
+First fix an isotopy of $M$, which restricted to each individual leaf of $\cF$ is as regular as the leaves of $\cF$ are, to get to a foliation $\cF'$ which is transverse to the standard Seifert fibration of $M = T^1 S$ (cf. Corollary \ref{coro.foliations} (\ref{it.britenham})).
 This is the Seifert fibration whose fibers are the unit vectors over a given point in $S$.
-For any leaf of $\wcF'$ project to $\HH^2$ using the lift of this Seifert fibration.
+The lift of this isotopy to $\wt M$ is denoted by $\nu$.
+For any leaf of $\wcF'$ project to $\HH^2$ using the lift of this Seifert fibration, this projection is $\tilde{p}$.
 Since the angle between $\cF'$ and the Seifert fibration is bounded below, this projection is a uniform quasi-isometry.
 The composition of the initial isotopy (lifted to $\mt$) and the projection is well defined up to a bounded distortion (depending on $\cF$).
 We denote this composition by $\Phi_L$.
 The conclusion is that we obtain an equivariant collection of uniform quasi-isometries $\Phi_L$ from leaves $L \in \wcF$ to $\HH^2$.
-Note also that if $\tilde p: \mt \to \HH^2$ is the standard projection, there is a uniform constant $C_0>0$ so that $d_{\HH^2}(\Phi_L(x), \tilde \pi(x))< C_0$.
+Note also that if $\tilde p: \mt \to \HH^2$ is the standard projection, there is a uniform constant $C_0>0$ so that $d_{\HH^2}(\Phi_L(x), \tilde p(x))< C_0$.
+Note that $\Phi_L = \tilde{p} \circ \nu$ restricted to $L$.

 This allows to: